SkyRiver-2000/EE226-Final-Project/README.md

 # EE226-Final-Project

-This repository stores the source code and some preprocessed data for the final project of EE226 in SJTU.
+This repository stores the source code and some preprocessed data of **Group 12** for the final project of EE226 in SJTU.

 ### Node Classification